Withaust/FlaxTexCrunch/README.md

 # Archived since I no longer help develop/use Flax engine.
+Active repo of a project that this tool was originally made for: https://github.com/UnarySoftware/SpaceRisk

 # FlaxTexCrunch
 This application allows you to combine multiple textures into one for the use with Unary's custom `TextureUncrunch` material node.